Intel-bigdata/SSM/docs/support-new-action-guide.md

      - a. public void init(Map<String, String> args)

-        Initialize action instance, handles all input parameters
+        Initialize action instance, and handles all input parameters.

      - b. protected abstract void execute() throws Exception

-        Action exuction body.
+        Action execution body.
 All action steps should be finished in this fuction.

 2. **Register action class so that SSM knows the new defined action**